bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 ## Epilogue

-> Choose your love.
-Love your choice.
->
-> -- Thomas S. Monson

 I'm well aware that any M1-powered laptop will blow away my modest Lenovo Yoga, but I don't really care about this either.
 I still plan to get some MacBook down the road, but I'm not in a rush and I'll likely wait for M2 to come out.
 My experience with first-gen Apple devices has never been very good.